 The proposal removes the existing EXCEPTION for point to point travel by a qualified person.
 A new subsection (a)(1) is added which requires qualified employees when climbing and changing locations to utilize fall protection equipment, unless the employer can demonstrate that it is infeasible or creates a greater hazard as specified in the proposed new EXCEPTION.
-This provision is necessary to minimize the risk to falls.
+This provision's intent is to lower the risk to falls.